J0hnBloodborne/Nautilus/README.md

 Development notes and tips
 -------------------------
-- Frontend tweaks: `src/frontend/static/styles.css` and `script.js` contain the primary UI logic — use those for visual polish and responsive adjustments.
+- Frontend tweaks: `src/frontend/static/styles.css` and `script.js` contain the primary UI logic.
 - Admin/analytics: `src/frontend/static/admin.html` contains chart wiring and model summary views used during evaluation.
 - If you need to debug API routes, use the automatic docs provided by FastAPI at `/docs` when the server is running.